Nabothian cysts (also known as a retention cysts of the cervix 11) are non-neoplastic cystic lesion that occurs in

 Nabothian cysts are usually small spanning a few millimetres in diameter but on occasion, have been reported reach extreme sizes of up to 4 cm.

 Typically seen an anechoic well defined cystic lesions near the endocervical canal.
 If the cysts are large, the cervical region can appear enlarged 11.
-Colour Doppler interrogation show no associated colour flow.
+Colour Doppler interrogation shows no associated colour flow.

 They may be seen as well circumscribed single or multiple cystic lesions within the cervical stroma.